1982 NHL entry draft

-The 1982 NHL entry draft was the 20th NHL entry draft.
-It was held at the Montreal Forum in Montreal, Quebec.
-The National Hockey League (NHL) teams selected 252 players eligible for entry into professional ranks, in the reverse order of the 1981–82 NHL season and playoff standings.
+The 1982 NHL entry draft was the 20th draft for the National Hockey League.
+It was held at the Montreal Forum in Montreal.
+The NHL teams selected 252 players eligible for entry into professional ranks, in the reverse order of the 1981–82 NHL season and playoff standings.
 This is the list of those players selected.

 The last active player in the NHL from this draft class was Dave Andreychuk, who retired after the 2005–06 season.

 Selections by round

 Below are listed the selections in the 1982 NHL entry draft.
 Club teams are located in North America unless otherwise noted.